Fethullah Gülen: 1970s, 1980s and 1990s

 Gülen opened an ışık evler or "light houses" (students' hostel offering scholarships for poorer scholars) in 1976, with there being informal sohbets (Quranic discussions) available there for the students as well.
 Gülen encouraged like-minded individuals to follow suit, which became the genesis of the Gülen movement.

 During the political violence in Turkey between the right and left in the 1970s, Gülen "invited people to practice tolerance and forgiveness."
 Following the 1980 Turkish coup d'état, in which the military targeted communists, Gülen gave his "explicit assent" to the coup, saying:

 I want to also add that the architects of the coup also took some positive administrative decisions.
 They shook society to renew itself once again.
 They defeated the Communist movement which recruited some misguided youth who wanted Turkey to be under Soviet influence.
 They intentionally or unintentionally prevented our country from entering into quagmire and into a long bloody struggle.
 Moreover, they gave opportunities to some decent children of our homeland to serve our nation.

 Following the political violence of the preceding years, Gülen expected that the coup would reestablish stability and lead to a subsequent restoration of democracy.
 Gülen's assent to the coup later prompted criticism from Turkish liberals.

 Despite Gülen's support for the coup, the military authorities issued an arrest warrant against him, which was revoked by a "state security court" in 1986.

 In the 1980s and 1990s under Turgut Özal, Gülen and his movement benefited from social and political reforms, managing "to turn his traditional and geographically confined faith movement into a nationwide educational and cultural phenomenon" that "attempted to bring 'religious' perspectives into the public sphere on social and cultural issues."

+In the 1980s, the movement launched its daily newspaper, Zaman and established STEM focused schools in Turkey.

+The 1990s marked a period of rapid domestic and international growth for the Gülen movement.
+Domestically, Gülen affiliated schools gained prestige as their students secured Turkey’s first-ever medals at the International Science Olympiads; notably, Salih Adem’s historic gold in Physics earned him a cover feature in the prominent science magazine Bilim ve Teknik.
+During the same years the movement began its global expansion, establishing a network of international schools across Central Asia after the collapse of the Soviet Union and various parts of the world.
+This era also saw the movement diversify its influence by launching various media outlets like Samanyolu TV, Burc FM and founding financial institutions, notably Bank Asya.

 The growth of the Gülen movement sparked opposition from both Kemalists, who perceived the movement as threatening to undermine secularism, and from more radical Islamists who viewed the movement as "accommodating" and "pro-American".